frosch123/bananas2/docs/data.md

 There is only one description for a project, which applies to all versions of the content.
 The description is by default editable by project owner and editors.
 But they can also grant edit access to global curators.
 To ease the shared editing the complete history of all description editions is visible to everyone with edit permissions.
+The description only exists in one language and is not translatable, otherwise shared editing would result in a mess.

 | Column                     | Description                          | Annoymous/Users | Project editors/owners | Curators | Moderators/Administrators | Permanent delete   |
 | -------------------------- | ------------------------------------ | ----------------|----------------------- | -------- | ------------------------- | ------------------ |